ustroetz/cost_model/README.md

 The harvesting module uses the Fuel Reduction Cost Simulator [(FRCS-West)] (http://www.fs.fed.us/pnw/data/frcs/FRCS-West.xls) from the USDA for the cos equations.
 Documentation for the FRCS can be found [here] (http://www.fs.fed.us/pnw/data/frcs/frcs.shtml).
 Machine costs and labor costs are stored in [harvest_cost.xls] (forestcost/harvest_cost.xls

-Harvesting estimates costs for the follwing harvesting systems:
+Harvesting estimates costs ($/cubic foot) for the follwing harvesting systems:

 * Ground-Based Manual Whole Tree =  trees are felled with chainsaws but not limbed or bucked.
 Rubber-tired skidders (choker and grapple) collect and transport whole trees.
 Trees are chipped or processed mechanically with stroke or single-grip processors and loaded onto trucks.
 `GroundBasedManualWT = CostManFLBLLT2 + CostManFellST2 + CostSkidUB + CostProcess + CostChipWT + CostLoad`